Post-surgical care for colorectal patients | Tips for Bangladeshi

 2. Pain management

 It's normal to experience pain after surgery.
-Proper pain control is essential for your comfort and recovery.
+Proper pain control is essential for your comfort and

 Medications may include opioids, NSAIDs, or nerve blocks